top of page

 By the way, the plural of colon: colons.

-Phrases like these already indicate to the reader that a list of examples will follow, so there is no need to introduce them with a colon, which would merely be redundant/not needed.
+So there is no need to introduce them with a colon, which would be redundant/not needed.

 Never introduce a list using a semicolon (explained below).

-Sometimes, a list will be introduced by a sentence ending in a full stop rather than a colon.
+Sometimes, a sentence ending in a full stop rather than a colon will introduce a list.

 And it might look like this.
-(A colon could have been used here, instead of the full stop.)
+(I could have used a colon here, instead of the full stop.)

 These are the countries that have signed up to the agreement.